wpmetabox/docsv2/docs/tutorials/add-guest-authors.md

 ![The post submisson page on the frontend](https://i.imgur.com/rjrezCX.png)

-### Step 3: Set a layout and login requirement for the page
+### 3. Setting a layout and login requirement for the page

 The post submission page has the same layout and requirements that users must log in before accessing as the My Account page.
 So, I do the same actions on this page as on the My Account page, as follows.